Cray-HPE/docs-csm/operations/system_configuration_service/Set_BMC_Credentials.md

 ### Procedures

-Choose one of the following procedures to set BMC credentials.
+Choose one of the following procedures.

 #### Generate a unique random password for each BMC in the system.